ilovenetruinos/ILN/README.md

 ILN, I Love Neutrinos
 =====================

-This repository has been created to store documents about the annual course: "I Love Neutrinos" (ILN)
+This GIT repository has been created to manage the documents used in the annual course: "I Love Neutrinos" (ILN)

+I love neutrinos (ILN), is an educative program designed to develop STEM (Science, technology, engineering, and mathematics) projects.

 ![ScreenShot](https://raw.github.com/jabrena/ILN/master/docs/ldd.png)